Infant mortality is a great concern for East Texas because maternal health is a significant contributing factor to infant mortality.

-The community can also become involved with the Healthy Me Healthy Babies Coalition by attending their next monthly meeting, scheduled for the third Monday of each month, starting at 11:30 a.m.
+The community can also become involved by attending our next monthly meeting, traditionally scheduled for the third Monday of each month, starting at 11:30 a.m.

 You can receive login access to our monthly virtual meetings by sending an email to "[email protected]"

 Announcements related to the meetings will be posted on our below communication channels: